Can Aloe Alleviate Sunburn?

 • Promotes healing: Aloe vera’s anti-inflammatory properties can help alleviate the redness and swelling of sunburn, while its antioxidant properties can help repair skin damage.

-See also Are Aloe Vera Plants Toxic To Dogs?
+See also Does Aloe Vera Contain Glyconutrients?

 Application of Aloe for Sunburn